raoshaab/Pen-Andro/README.md

 ## 💥 Introduction
-This Script will help to install all necessary tools for Android Pentesting .
+This Script will automate the process of installing all necessary tools & tasks for Android Pentesting i.e Moving Burpsuite Certificate ,Installing Adb frida server, APKs like proxy toggle, proxydroid, adbwifi.

 ## 🛠️ Usage